dantebarba/whatsmyhealth/README.md

 # What's my health?

-Docker image to perform a healthcheck over a HTTP service based on a cron schedule, with [healthchecks.io](https://healthchecks.io) monitoring.
+Whatsmyhealth is a Docker image to perform a healthcheck over a HTTP service based on a cron schedule, with [healthchecks.io](https://healthchecks.io) monitoring.

 If no service is specified, the script will send an OK ping to the provided url.